ROI Maximization in Stochastic Online Decision-Making: Acknowledgements

 \section{Acknowledgements}

-An earlier version of this work was done during Tommaso R. Cesari's Ph.D. at the University of Milan.
+An earlier version of this work was done during Tommaso Cesari's Ph.D. at the University of Milan.
 Nicol\`o Cesa-Bianchi and Tommaso R. Cesari gratefully acknowledge partial support by Criteo AI Lab through a Faculty Research Award and by the MIUR PRIN grant Algorithms, Games, and Digital Markets (ALGADIMAR).
+This work has also benefited from the AI Interdisciplinary Institute ANITI.
+ANITI is funded by the French ``Investing for the Future – PIA3'' program under the Grant agreement n.
+ANR-19-PI3A-0004.
 Yishay Mansour was supported in part by a grant from the Israel Science Foundation (ISF).
 Vianney Perchet was supported by a public grant as part of the Investissement d’avenir project, reference ANR-11-LABX-0056-LMH, LabEx LMH, in a joint call with Gaspard Monge Program for optimization, operations research and their interactions with data sciences.
 Vianney Perchet also acknowledges the support of the ANR under the grant ANR-19-CE23-0026.